Domain-Shift-Aware Conformal Prediction for Large Language Models

-The nonexchangeable CP is a general framework that can be applied to any nonexchangeable data, including both covariate shift and distribution shift.
-However, nonexchangeable CP cannot give $1-\alpha$ coverage guarantee under either covariate shift or distribution shift (Theorem 2 in \cite{barber2023conformal}).
-The coverage discrepancy depends on the choice of weights $w_1, \ldots, w_n$, as well as the total variation distance between the calibration and test data, which cannot be estimated in practice as we do not have acess to the ground truth of the test data.
-Choosing the weights is based on heuristic and remains a open question.
-There are some works applying this framework to LLMs with weights chosen by heuristic, e.g., \cite{ulmer2024non}.
+\textbf{Nonexchangeable CP.} For nonexchangeable data, \citet{barber2023conformal} proposed nonexchangeable CP.
+The nonexchangeable CP constructs the empirical distribution of scores as for some fixed weights $w_1, \ldots, w_n \in [0,1]$.
+For a new input covariate $x \in \mathcal X$, the prediction set $\hat C_{\rm NCP}(x)$ is then The nonexchangeable CP is a general framework that can be applied to any nonexchangeable data, including both covariate shift and distribution shift.
+However, nonexchangeable CP cannot give $1-\alpha$ coverage guarantee under either covariate shift or distribution shift (Theorem 2 in \citet{barber2023conformal}).
+The coverage discrepancy depends on the choice of weights $w_1, \ldots, w_n$, as well as the total variation distance between the calibration and test data, which cannot be estimated in practice as we do not have access to the ground truth of the test data.
+Choosing the weights is based on heuristic and remains an open question.
+There are some works applying this framework to LLMs with weights chosen by heuristic, e.g., \citet{ulmer2024non}.
 This motivates the need for providing a systematic way to choose data-dependent weights and giving theoretical guarantees.